Follow our 6 helpful steps to streamline your minimalist office and increase your productivity. Find out how to banish madness at the office!

 Whether you choose an open space or a traditional layout, you’ll want to organize the space in a way that provides clear pathways across the room, considering the desk space where people would be best placed for their day-to-day roles.

 Finally, consider the impact the COVID-19 pandemic has had on workforce habits.
-With more people working from home than ever before, you may benefit from reducing your office size or even forgoing a physical office altogether.
+With more people working from a home office than ever before, you may benefit from reducing your office size or even forgoing a physical office altogether for minimalist home office ideas.

 For those looking to reduce their space, we suggest implementing hotelling stations instead of assigned desks for each employee.
 These stations will be shared amongst all employees, who can sign up to use them whenever they choose to come into the office.
 Having a remote-first policy while still providing the option to come to work in-person provides your employees with more flexibility and has the added benefit of being cost-effective for your business.